x4dqn/OpenARMap/README.md

 # OpenARMap

-**openARMap** is a community-driven initiative to build open, GPS-anchored 3D map infrastructure for spatial computing.
+**OpenARMap** is a community-driven initiative to build open, GPS-anchored 3D map infrastructure for spatial computing.
 Our long-term goal is to enable anyone with a smartphone to help create, maintain, and govern high-fidelity digital twins of the physical world—parks, streets, buildings, and public spaces—without relying on closed platforms or proprietary systems.

 This repository contains the **first component** of that system: an Android application for capturing high-quality spatial data.
 The app records image sequences, camera poses (via ARCore), GPS coordinates, and IMU sensor data.
 This forms the foundation for downstream processing into 3D reconstructions and Earth-anchored localization.

-The full openARMap platform will eventually include:
+The full OpenARMap platform will eventually include:

 - A reconstruction pipeline extending INRIA’s Gaussian splatting, optimized for mobile and civic-scale use
 - A public-facing web viewer to explore contributed 3D scans on a map